techidaily/site-techno-recovery/source/_posts/how-to-efficiently-utilize-googles-measure-feature-on-android-smartphones.md

 4. Select your Fire TV Stick from the list of devices.
 ![Samsung Android cast options from Smart View.](https://www.lifewire.com/thmb/EHQGxcmXXyZ3MqSl-Sxz9IQi_4c=/1500x0/filters:no_upscale():max_bytes(150000):strip_icc():format(webp)/009_cast-to-firestick-from-android-5203940-96ac9e50f9964506aba90c5212958d70.jpg)
  If you don't see your Fire TV Stick from the list of available displays, try using the above steps for regular Android devices.
 The Fire TV may be hidden.

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=4599952&QTY=1&AFFILIATE=108875&CART=1"><iframe width="864" height="500" src="https://www.youtube.com/embed/jVnfr5HudQw" title="The Latest and Easiest Solution to Remove Kindle DRM on Windows (without Degrading)" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>Epubor Ultimate for Mac:Helps you read books anywhere, including the best eBook Converter + eBook DRM Removal functions.</a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/bofw6eJA7Bg?si=HM2gKZGH4L1otw3e" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 5. Your Samsung device's screen should now be mirrored on your TV via your Amazon Fire TV Stick.
 To stop the mirroring, tap your Fire TV's name from the Smart View list again.

 [Do I Need a Streaming Device With a Smart TV?](https://www.lifewire.com/streaming-device-with-smart-tv-5209499)